New murder charge filed in 2018 shooting death

 - Oops!Something went wrong.Please try again later.

 Feb.
-23—A Kentucky man again faces a murder charge in connection with a September 2018 shooting death.
+24—A Kentucky man again faces a murder charge in connection with a September 2018 shooting death.

-Zavius E. King, 27, of Shelbyville, Kentucky, will be extradited to Indiana, Terre Haute Police said today.
-King is currently in custody at the Shelby County Detention Center on unrelated charges.
+Zavius E. King, 27, of Shelbyville, Kentucky, will be extradited to Indiana, Terre Haute police said Tuesday.
+King is currently in custody at the Shelby County, Kentucky, Detention Center on unrelated charges.

 King was arrested in Kentucky a few days after the shooting on an attempted murder charge.
 Caldwell later died and the charge was amended to murder in October 2018.

-In December 2019, however, the Vigo County Prosecutor's Office requested the charges be dismissed with prejudice, allowing the charges to be refiled if new information or evidence was discovered.
+In December 2019, however, the Vigo County Prosecutor's Office requested the charges be dismissed without prejudice, allowing the charges to be refiled if new information or evidence was discovered.

+New information did come to THPD in October 2020 when police were notified that a firearm connected to the Caldwell shooting was recovered in Louisville, Kentucky.

+In the probable cause affidavit filed Friday, Detective Brad Rumsey said Louisville police recovered a Smith and Wesson .40 caliber handgun.
+The firearm was test fired and the results entered into a database to see if they matched any other crimes.